grafana/grafana/docs/sources/features/datasources/stackdriver.md

 The provided link is valid for any account, but it only displays the query if your account has access to the GCP project specified in the query.

-If you're not currently logged in to the Google console, then the link opens the login page.
-If you are logged in in multiple google accounts you’ll directed to the first account you signed into.
-This behaviour can be ovewritten if you fill the Google Account input in the metric query editor.
+If you're not currently logged in to the Google console, the link opens the login page.
+If you are logged in to multiple Google accounts you’ll be directed to the first account you signed in to.
+This behaviour can be overridden if you fill the Google Account input into the metric query editor.